 Still, there’s so much suffering in the world.
 Still, I seem to be hopeless and make mistakes because that’s who I am, and I can’t fight it.
 Still, the sorrows of famine, war, and death are all but necessary – they’re all incidental and immaterial on the big scale.
 To me, they don’t have the right to exist.

 In Buddhist philosophy, this notion is similarly drawn: there is no human free will, and we’re all pawns in the hands of the universe, in the blood-stained fingers of God.
-If I kill you, it was never my choice – it just happened that a metal sharp object was grasped within the carbon matter that I call my hand, and in the cosmic dance it found itself stabbing you.
+If I kill you, it was never my choice – it just happened that a sharp metal object was grasped within the carbon matter that I call my hand, and in the cosmic dance it found itself stabbing you.
 4

 Freedom is a fundamental value to me.
 I glorify rebellion.
 Every day in every way I try to make my life a revolt against the universe: the God who is indifferent to suffering.